geoadmin/mf-chsdi3/chsdi/static/doc/source/services/sdiservices.rst

 3D Tiles
 ----------
 A RESTFul implementation of "`Cesium <http://cesiumjs.org/>`_" `3D Tiles specification <https://github.com/AnalyticalGraphicsInc/3d-tiles>`_.
-In order to access the 3D tiles, you require a `swisstopo web access - WMTS documentation <https://www.swisstopo.ch/webaccess>`__.
+In order to access the 3D tiles, you require a `swisstopo web access - Inscription form`_ .

 URL
 ***